comunica/website/pages/docs/2_modify/advanced/componentsjs.md

 The `import` key allows components to be defined across different files, where its values internally translate into a local file path.
-For example, `"files:components/Actor/QueryOperation/DistinctHash.jsonld"`
+For example, `"caqorh:components/ActorQueryOperationReducedHash.jsonld"`
-corresponds to the local file `components/Actor/QueryOperation/DistinctHash.jsonld`.
+corresponds to the local file `components/ActorQueryOperationReducedHash.jsonld`.

-The prefix `files:` is used to make it interpretable as a URL in JSON-LD.
+The prefix `caqorh:` identifies the scope of this package.
-This makes all modules and components _semantic_ and fully dereferenceable.
+Internally, this gives all files a unique URL that makes all modules and components _semantic_ and fully dereferenceable.
-For example, `"files:components/Actor/QueryOperation/DistinctHash.jsonld"`
+For example, `"caqorh:components/ActorQueryOperationReducedHash.jsonld"`
-expands to the URL https://linkedsoftwaredependencies.org/bundles/npm/%40comunica%2Factor-query-operation-distinct-hash/^1.0.0/components/Actor/QueryOperation/DistinctHash.jsonld.
+expands to the URL https://linkedsoftwaredependencies.org/bundles/npm/%40comunica%2Factor-query-operation-reduced-hash/^2.0.0/components/ActorQueryOperationReducedHash.jsonld.

 <div class="note">
 <a href="https://linkedsoftwaredependencies.org/">Linked Software Dependencies</a> is a service